 Selecting the right cookstove for your humanitarian project or disaster relief is never easy.
 There’s a fine line between choosing the right equipment for the environment (and all the challenges it provides) while also delivering a product that the recipients will actually use.

-When you choose cookstoves as part of an aid package, you need to pick the best equipment to suit the environment as well as the target user.
+When you choose clean cookstoves as part of an aid program, you need to pick the best equipment to suit the environment as well as the target user.

 Human beings, whether in crisis or not, have an innate attraction to tools that are useful and easy to operate.
 If a cookstove requires the user to go too far out of their comfort zone, there’s a chance it won’t be used consistently or may even be sold to meet other needs and less safe and potentially hazardous cooking alternatives may be used instead.

 We’ve created a simple guide to help you compare and contrast different cookstoves in the hopes that this will simplify the selection process and result in more end users receiving (and using) suitable equipment.